reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 Why doesn't `serverUrl` need to be a dependency?

 This is because the `serverUrl` never changes due to a re-render.
-It's always the same no matter how many times the component re-renders and why.
+It's always the same no matter how many times the Component re-renders and why.
 Since `serverUrl` never changes, it wouldn't make sense to specify it as a dependency.
 After all, dependencies only do something when they change over time!

-On the other hand, `roomId` may be different on a re-render. **Props, state, and other values declared inside the component are _reactive_ because they're calculated during rendering and participate in the React data flow.**
+On the other hand, `roomId` may be different on a re-render. **Props, state, and other values declared inside the Component are _reactive_ because they're calculated during rendering and participate in the React data flow.**

 If `serverUrl` was a state variable, it would be reactive.
 Reactive values must be included in dependencies: